EngrMuqeetAhmad/ecommerce-project-assignment/README.md

-there are two branches setup for this project
+there are two branches setup for this project (this is development branch) ->  master
-->  master
 -> development